Institute of the Five-Fold Ministry

 BBSFF101 Spiritual Formation

-This course will include a study of spiritual disciplines and practices starting with the Early Church Fathers.
+This course begins with your display of your Spiritual Biography.
+Also, this course will include a study of spiritual disciplines and practices starting with the Early Church Fathers.
 The purpose of “spiritual disciplines” is the total transformation of the follower of Jesus, growing toward living life the way God intended.
 The Father’s love is one of the most foundational aspects of the Christian understanding to build a solid spiritual identity.
-This course will cover the Father’s love, the Son’s sacrifice, and the work of the Holy Spirit in the life of the believer.
-The basic foundational teachings of impartation, baptisms, and living the Spirit-filled life will be covered.
+This course will cover the Father’s love, the Son’s sacrifice, and the work of the Holy Spirit in the believer's life.
+The foundational teachings of impartation, baptisms, and living the Spirit-filled life will be covered.
 A strong emphasis will be on the new identity and victorious life.

 BBSFF102 Jesus & His Parables

-This course reviews and highlights in the Gospels two facts about Jesus’s life and ministry: his amazing deeds of healing and restoration, and his teaching through parables.
+This course reviews and highlights two facts about Jesus’s life and ministry in the Gospels: his amazing deeds of healing and restoration and his teaching through parables.
 Though seemingly simple, these parables radically alter our understanding of reality.
 They reveal the kingdom, announce its advent, and paint a portrait of the Father whom Jesus loves and serves, drawing hearers into a new reality.
 We will examine the parables in Matthew and Luke in their Middle Eastern context and learn to hear Jesus’s voice in a new way.

 BBSFF103 Prayer II

-The purpose of this course is to provide an introduction to the theology and practice of prayer.
-This course will introduce the vital contribution of prayer in developing the whole person mentally, physically, and spiritually and help students in their understanding and practice of prayer.
+Description: This course provides the theological aspect and practice of prayer.
+Also, this course will introduce the vital contribution of prayer in developing the whole person mentally, physically, and spiritually and help students understand and practice prayer.
 This will happen through the exploration of the experience of prayer in both the Old and New Testaments, as well as the history of the Church, with special emphasis on the prayer life of Jesus and the early church.
 It will also examine the place of prayer in both the life of the individual and the church community.
 The course is designed to impact the personal prayer life of the students.
 Expect a miracle!

 The Fundamentals – Students develop language skills necessary to promote success in program courses and, ultimately, lead towards writing documents and academic papers when assignments are given.
 Students also achieve correctness and mastery in writing sentences appropriate to a college environment through the study of English language usage, grammar, mechanics, and style.
 Skills acquired in these areas enable students to demonstrate competence in composing, editing, and proofreading written messages.